betrusted-io/betrusted-wiki/README.md

 # betrusted-wiki

-Please [visit the wiki tab](https://github.com/betrusted-io/betrusted-wiki/wiki) to view and edit the wiki.
+One more click: please [visit the wiki tab](https://github.com/betrusted-io/betrusted-wiki/wiki) to view and edit the wiki.